xyxiaoyou/spark/README.md

 Please see the guidance on how to
 [run tests for a module, or individual tests](http://spark.apache.org/developer-tools.html#individual-tests).

+There is also a Kubernetes integration test, see resource-managers/kubernetes/integration-tests/README.md

 ## A Note About Hadoop Versions

 Spark uses the Hadoop core library to talk to HDFS and other Hadoop-supported